FumingYang-Felix/WaferTools/README.md

 - Order visualization and aligned stack preview
 - Unified, reproducible result storage

-While developed for HI-MC, the modules are broadly applicable to wafer-based connectomics and similar serial-section pipelines.
+While developed for Hi-MC, the modules are broadly applicable to wafer-based connectomics and similar serial-section pipelines.

 ---